realpython/members/README.md

 1. Users should be able to view all standards
 1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
 1. Users should be able to submit exercises for grading
+1. Admin should be able to add new chapters
+1. Users should be able to update their avatar on the profile page

 ### Todo